<?xml version="1.0" encoding="utf-8" ?>

 </channel>

-<item rdf:about="http://www.doc.ks.gov/news-room/news-stories/kjcc-residents-receive-first-environmental-technology-credential">
+<item rdf:about="https://www.doc.ks.gov/play-free-at-hcf-03-09-26">

 <dc:publisher>No publisher</dc:publisher>